sample-accelerators/hello-fun/kubernetes/k8s/DEPLOYING.md

 For best results use Tilt version v0.23.2 or later.
 You can install Tilt by following these instructions: https://docs.tilt.dev/install.html

-You also need to have `pack` from Cloud Native Buildpacks installed, see: https://buildpacks.io/docs/tools/pack/

 To set up the deployment environment set the CURRENT_CONTEXT and DEFAULT_REGISTRY environment variables.

 Set CURRENT_CONTEXT using: